-Competitive rugby began in Southland in 1876, and the Southland Rugby Football Union was formed on 19 February 1887.
-The Otago–Southland clash later that year began one of the great rivalries in New Zealand rugby, between the maroon of Southland and the blue and yellow of Otago.
+Competitive rugby began in Southland in 1876, and the Southland Rugby Football Union was formed in February 1887.
+The Otago–Southland clash later that year began one of the great rivalries in New Zealand rugby, between the maroon of Southland and the blue and gold of Otago.

 The Ranfurly Shield

 Southland rugby’s heyday began in 1938 when it won the Ranfurly Shield, New Zealand’s premier provincial rugby trophy, back from Otago.
-Over the following years, Southland won, lost, then won the shield.
-Then in 1947, it lost to Otago after staving off 11 challenges.
-Since then Southland has held the shield twince, in 1959 and 2009.
+Southland staved off 11 challenges before losing the shield to Otago in 1947.
+Since then Southland has held the shield three times, in 1959, 2009 and 2011.

 Cricket was probably first played by whalers at Riverton/Aparima in the early 1800s.
 The first recorded match was between the Invercargill and Riverton clubs in 1862.